ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ### Regular expressions

-As with Markdown, you might need to use regular expressions but try not to.
+As with Markdown, you might need to use regular expressions, but that's a risky approach as for instance `plot (x)` and `plot(x)` are both valid function calls in R.

 ### {xmlparsedata}